 Confirming that you hear all the reasons why “seeing the movie that ends at midnight” will go a long way.

-We don’t want to lose our learner’s license by breaking the law, so you can go if her mom takes you and drops you off back at home.
+We don’t want to lose our learner’s license by breaking the law, so you can go if her mom takes you and drops you off back home.

 Happily ever after

-If you ask yourself daily how this whole parenting thing got off track, and then invest time trying to be the best parent you can be, trust me when I say everything will be alright!
+If you ask yourself daily how this whole parenting got off track and invested time trying to be the best parent you can be, trust me when I say everything will be alright!

-Remember, if you have got a cottage to live in, a bed to sleep in, porridge to eat, and you love your kids…chances are you are doing better than you think!
+Remember, if you have a cottage to live in, a bed to sleep in, porridge to eat, and you love your kids…chances are you are doing better than you think!